Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 7. Plant Blooms in a Gradient

 For low maintenance front yard ideas, you can grow a flower gradient.
-If you use a color wheel, it will appear spectacular but is actually quite formulaic.
+If you use a color wheel, it will appear spectacular but is quite formulaic.

 8. Choose Non-Fussy Native Flowers